doctrine/couchdb-documentation/en/reference/association-mapping.rst

 then access all the others that are related by traversing the references in the objects.

-A document manager contains an identity map, it will never return you different instances of PHP objects for the document with he same ID.
+A document manager contains an identity map, it will never return you different instances of PHP objects for the document with the same ID.

 Different Association Mappings
 ------------------------------